OfficeDev/office-js-docs-pr/docs/excel/make-custom-functions-compatible-with-xll-udf.md

 If you have existing Excel XLL add-ins, you can build equivalent custom function add-ins using the Excel JavaScript API to extend your solution features to other platforms, such as Excel on the web or on a Mac.
 However, Excel JavaScript API add-ins don't have all of the functionality available in XLL add-ins.
 Depending on the functionality your solution uses, the XLL add-in may provide a better experience than the Excel JavaScript API add-in in Excel on Windows.

 > [!IMPORTANT]
 > COM add-in and XLL user-defined function (UDF) compatibility is supported by Excel on Windows (version 1904 or later).
+COM add-in and XLL user-defined function (UDF) compatibility is not supported for Excel on the web or on Mac.

 ## Specify equivalent XLL in the manifest